Subshifts with sparse traces: Introduction

 \subsection{The main theorem}

-Every minimal subshift can be endowed with a substitutive structure by finding its words of length $k$ and building its longer words by gluing together words of smaller length.
-There are many ways to formalize this, for example Bratteli-Vershik diagrams \cite{HePuSk92}.
+In this section, we state the main structure theorems, and need some terminology for points of various forms.
+A \emph{finite point} is a point whose support is finite (that is, all but finitely many cells contain the symbol $0$).
+A \emph{highway} (Definition~\ref{def:Highway}) is a configuration whose support consists of a single ascending path of bounded width whose movement is guided by a uniformly recurrent sequence. \emph{\Froctals{}} (Definition~\ref{def:Blob}) are recursively defined configurations where finite patterns padded with zeroes (\blabs{}) are collected into larger finite clusters with larger and larger separation.
+See Figure~\ref{fig:MainCases} for illustrations.

+When studying a minimal subshift, it is useful to express it in a substitutive way, by listing its words of some length, organizing them into longer words that occur in the subshift, each long enough to contain all previous ones, and continuing inductively.
+This is often formalized by Bratteli-Vershik diagrams \cite{HePuSk92}.

-An \emph{almost minimal} subshift is one containing a fixed-point for the dynamics, with the property that every point except the fixed one generates the whole subshift.
-It is easy to give a substitutive structure to such subshifts, in the following sense (proved as Theorem~\ref{thm:OneDimensionalMainProof}), which is a one-dimensional version of our main theorem:
+An \emph{almost minimal} subshift (Definition~\ref{def:AlmoMin}) is one containing a fixed-point for the dynamics, with the property that every point except the fixed one generates the whole subshift.
+We can give a substitutive structure to such subshift in the following sense (proved as Theorem~\ref{thm:OneDimensionalMainProof}), which is a one-dimensional version of our main theorem: